What Is The Purpose of Marketing?

 This last exercise proves that the future can be just as inspiring for your brand identity as the past.
 Entrepreneurs often stress the importance of having a clear vision of your company’s future.
 You must imagine what you want your company to look like in the next five years or so, down to the very last detail.
 This could include the products you plan on selling, the companies you plan on partnering with, a sizable charitable donation, or anything associated with the goals you aspire to achieve.

 As your list of details grows, you will likely detect overarching themes that reflect your company’s values.
 That’s what allowed you to create this list in the first place.
-Your company’s achievements are the result of staying true to the values that make up your brand identity.
-It’s not the goals you achieve but how you achieve them that sets you apart from the competition.
+Your company’s achievements result from staying true to the values that make up your brand identity.
+It’s not the goals you achieve but how you achieve them which sets you apart.

 Develop Your Brand Positioning Statement

 Speaking of long-term goals, many entrepreneurs have said that their initial vision didn’t seem feasible until they wrote it down.
-The same concept holds true for branding.
+The same concept holds for branding.
 You must write down the value your business provides, the type of people who share your values, and why this sets you apart from the competition.

 These are the components of a brand positioning statement.
 In just a few sentences, you should be able to describe the central message you wish to convey through your brand identity.

 Specifically, your brand positioning statement should name your product or service, your target customer, the benefits of choosing you over a competitor, and how you provide these benefits.

 You could theoretically combine all of this information into a single sentence.
 Start by stating your company’s name and how you’d categorize your company.
 This should be followed by what you provide, who you offer it to, and how you do it.
 If someone reads your statement, he or she should be able to discern the core elements of your brand easily.